sebasmurphy/vissat_docker/README.md

 ## Imagery

 I've run this code successfully against the IARPA mvs competition dataset over SAO PAULO, Brazil.
-The default vissat configuration file UTM bounding box is configured to process a chip from the dataset, although this can be changed to match whatever imagery you use.
+The default vissat configuration file UTM bounding box is configured to process a ROI from the dataset, although this can be changed to match whatever imagery and ROI you want.

 You can grab the panachromatic competition imagery from the following s3 bucket